MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_L03_Configure_Agent_Pools_and_Understand_Pipeline_Styles.md

     - Agent.Name -equals az400m03-vm0
     ```

-    > **WARNING**: Be careful with copy/paste, make sure you have same indentation shown above.
+    > **WARNING**: Be careful with copy/paste, make sure you have the same indentation shown above.

     ![Yaml pool syntax](images/m3/eshoponweb-ci-pr-pool_v1.png)

-1. On the **eShopOnWeb** edit pane, in the upper right corner of the pane, click **Save and Run**.
+1. On the **eShopOnWeb** edit pane, in the upper right corner of the pane, click **Validate and save**.
 This will automatically trigger the build based on this pipeline.
 1. In the Azure DevOps portal, in the vertical navigational pane on the left side, in the **Pipelines** section, click **Pipelines**.
 Depending on your lab setup, the pipeline might prompt you for permissions.
 Click **Permit** to allow the pipeline to run.
 1. On the **Recent** tab of the **Pipelines** pane, click the **eShopOnWeb** entry, on the **Runs** tab of the **eShopOnWeb** pane, select the most recent run, on the **Summary** pane of the run, scroll down to the bottom, in the **Jobs** section, click **Phase 1** and monitor the job until its successful completion.